Birmingham Clean Air Zone (CAZ) – the ultimate guide

 What area does the Birmingham Clear Air Zone cover?

 Birmingham’s Clean Air Zone will cover an area of the city inside the inner ring road (A4540 Middleway).
-The CAZ map above shows the general area the clean air zone will cover to the South.
+The Birmingham CAZ map above shows the specific area the clean air zone will cover across the urban centre.

 It will cover the whole city centre, including Digbeth, Deritend, and the Southside district containing the Chinese Quarter and Gay Village, the Jewellery Quarter, plus areas of Highgate, Newtown and Bordesley.